 In filing that form, you are not asking for permission or approval, but reporting that you will be homeschooling the number of children on your form.

-If you do not file the PI-1206 at the correct time (see flow chart), you are not legally homeschooling and your child will be considered truant.
+If you do not file the PI-1206 at the correct time, you are not legally homeschooling and your child will be subject to the truancy process.

 In summary, If you chose to homeschool you are required to: